How do I choose a plan type?

 HDHP are plans where you pay higher out-of-pocket costs in exchange for a lower monthly premium.

-What is Individual coverage Health Reimbursement Arrangements (ICHRA)?
+What is Individual Coverage Health Reimbursement Arrangements (ICHRA)?

-The individual coverage Health Reimbursement Arrangement (HRA) is an alternative to offering a traditional group health plan to your employees.
+The Individual Coverage Health Reimbursement Arrangement (HRA) is an alternative to offering a traditional group health plan to your employees.
 It’s a specific account-based health plan that allows employers to provide defined non-taxed reimbursements to employees for qualified medical expenses, including monthly premiums and out-of-pocket costs, like copayments and deductibles.
 Employees must be enrolled in individual health insurance coverage (like a plan they bought through the Marketplace) to use the funds.

 What is a Catastrophic Plan?